jbcoe/value_types/DRAFT.md

 ### Design for polymorphic types

-To be used as a base class with `polymorphic`, a type `PolymorphicInterface` does not need a virtual destructor.
+A type `PolymorphicInterface` used as a base class with `polymorphic` does not need a virtual destructor.
 The same mechanism that is used to call the copy constructor of a potentially derived-type object will be used to call the destructor.

-To allow compiler generation of special member functions of an abstract interface type `PolymorphicInterface` in conjunction with `polymorphic`, `PolymorphicInterface` needs at least a non-virtual protected destructor and a protected copy constructor. `PolymorphicInterface` does not need to be
+To allow compiler-generation of special member functions of an abstract interface type `PolymorphicInterface` in conjunction with `polymorphic`, `PolymorphicInterface` needs at least a non-virtual protected destructor and a protected copy constructor. `PolymorphicInterface` does not need to be